SPCA Florida – REVISED Intake/Surrender Fee Policy effective April 1, 2018

 What about stray animals?

 • Consider taking stray animals to your nearest animal control agency.
 This ensures there is one location in the county where owners can check for lost pets.
-SPCA Florida works with Polk County Animal Control to transfer in pets from their shelter weekly depending on our population.
+SPCA Florida works with Polk County Animal Services to transfer in pets from their shelter weekly depending on our population.